danielpokladek/pixi-particle-system/docs/api/classes/AlphaBehavior.md

 getConfig(): AlphaBehaviorConfig;
 ```

-Returns current behavior settings as a config.
+Retrieves the current behavior properties as a configuration object.

 #### Returns

 [`AlphaBehaviorConfig`](../type-aliases/AlphaBehaviorConfig.md)

+Behavior configuration.

 #### Implementation of